BhadraAnirban/aws-angular-universal-deploy-Lamda/README.md

 ### go to serverless.yml and check if the node version is greater than 8.
 If not then make it – runtime:nodejs8.10

+### Go to serverless.yml and make sure the region is nort verginia - region: us-east-1

 Finally deploy the application
 ```
 npm run build:serverless:deploy